c2997108/lastwasm/doc/last-split.rst

        alignments have "p" lines from ``lastal -j``, in which case the default is ``MAF+``).

+-r, --reverse
+       Reverse the roles of the 2 sequences in each alignment: use the 1st (top) sequence as the "query" and the 2nd as the "reference".

 -g, --genome=NAME
        Do spliced alignment, and read splice signals (GT, AG, etc) from the named genome.
 NAME should be the name of a lastdb